iOS17/Palera1n-Jailbreak/README.md

-# Palera1n-Jailbreak iOS 17.6.1 - iOS 15 / iPadOS 18.1 beta 4, 17 (iOS 18)
+# Palera1n-Jailbreak iOS 17.6.1 - iOS 15 / iPadOS/tvOS 18.1, 17 (iOS 18)

-The Definitive Guide of Palera1n Jailbreak Tool, iOS 17, iOS 17.1, 17.2,17.3, 17.4 17.5.1 & iPadOS 17, 18, 18.1 beta Version Compatibility, How To Install Guide, Device Compatibility, Achievements, Research Data And Alternatives &amp; Working Tweak List
+The Definitive Guide of Palera1n Jailbreak Tool, iOS 17, iOS 17.1, 17.2,17.3, 17.4 17.5.1 & iPadOS 17, 18, 18.1 & beta Version Compatibility, How To Install Guide, Device Compatibility, Achievements, Research Data And Alternatives &amp; Working Tweak List

 ## Palera1n Jailbreak Guide

 This is **a comprehensive guide to the Palera1n Jailbreak tool**.
-By following this guide, **you will learn** about **its iOS versions and device compatibility**,** how to install it on modern iPhones and iPads, its achievements**, and much more. **This guide contains everything you need to start, whether a beginner or an expert.**
+By following this guide, **you will learn** about **its iOS versions and device compatibility**,** how to install it on modern iPhones,iPads & TvOS, its achievements**, and much more. **This guide contains everything you need to start, whether a beginner or an expert.**

 **[Palera1n Jailbreak Checker Downloader iOS 18.1 beta 4](https://zeejb.com/ai/palera1n-checker/)**

 ![iOS/iPadOS 18 beta 4 Jailbreak with Palera1n Jailbreak](https://github.com/user-attachments/assets/015da963-deb6-443a-93f1-9ffe3a917611)

-**Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**
+**Check if your device is compatible with the latest jailbreak tools - [Free Online  iOS 18.1 - iOS 8 Jailbreak Finder App](https://kekuk.com/ipa/jbfinder.php)**